 The application must include all items in Section 2.1 - Application Process.
-An electronic application must be submitted to Angela Wise at angela.wise@emsa.ca.gov.
+An electronic application must be submitted to Roxanna Delao at roxanna.delao@emsa.ca.gov.

 2.5 Contract Approval Process

 Upon approval of the application by EMSA EMS Systems Division, the EMSA Contracts Analyst will prepare the contract.